cmaureir/progra-alma/lectures/week8/lecture31.rst

 .. _ACS basic presentation: https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGlzYy51Y24uY2x8YWNzd29ya3Nob3B8Z3g6NjI0YTc5ZDVjYTEwNTljYQ

-Is important to clarify, that not all the CCL classes are necessarily controling CAN devices, because there are some higher level components, which are compatibles, like FrontEnd controller, Antenna controller or Observing Modes.
+Is important to clarify, that not all the CCL classes are necessarily controlling CAN devices, because there are some higher level components, which are compatibles, like FrontEnd controller, Antenna controller or Observing Modes.